niole/free_text_submission_app/README.md

 # TODO

-- add secret code to give students when they answer question
 - add summary metrics view: search by class then question and then can drilldown per student
 - add concept of classes
 - test questions where the answers have math notation in them